 - Eligible Countries: International Students can apply for these endowments.

-An application has not been submitted via the online system by the deadline of exactly 16:00 (Irish time) on 1 November 2018.
+- An application has not been submitted via the online system by the deadline.
 No hardcopies or email forms will be accepted;

-An application does not have all the required participant forms (primary supervisor and two referee forms) completed in full and submitted via the online system by the deadline of exactly 16:00 (Irish time) on 8 November 2018.
+- An application does not have all the required participant forms (primary supervisor and two referee forms) completed in full and submitted via the online system by the deadline.
 No hardcopies or email forms will be accepted;

-The application is not endorsed by the applicant’s higher education institution, i.e. the vice-president/dean of research or their authorised nominees, via the online system by the deadline of exactly 16:00 (Irish time) on 15 November 2018;
+- The application is not endorsed by the applicant’s higher education institution, i.e. the vice-president/dean of research or their authorized nominees, via the online system by the deadline.

 - English Language Requirements: Applicants from outside the home country will often need to meet specific English language/other language requirements in order to be able to study there.